How to Write the Perfect E-mail That Lands You The Perfect Job

 If you remember these tips when writing an email, you should rest assured that your message will be received.
 It is also a good idea to save drafts of the emails you send and use them as templates that you can tailor to make applicable to your next message/recipient, rather than writing a new email each time.

-Learn how to communicate professionally and prepare for your dream job by earning a bachelor of arts in Business Leadership at Fremont College.
+Learn how to communicate professionally and prepare for your dream job by earning a bachelor of arts in Business Leadership at Fremont University.
 The bachelor’s degree in Business Leadership program takes only 15 months to complete as part of our Degree Completion Program, and just 30 months for those who don’t have college credits to transfer.
 Enroll today to get the skills you need to succeed in the business world.